Atanu-Maji/Simple-Calculator/README.md

-This is a Desktop Application showcasing a Calculator built with the Tkinter module in python that will perform the basic mathematical operations.
+This is a Desktop Application showcasing a Calculator built with the Tkinter module in python.
+It can perform the basic mathematical operations.